BIFE: Better Interaction, Fewer Errors for Minute-Long Video Generation: Introduction

-To this end, we propose \textit{BlockVid}, a semi-autoregressive block diffusion model generating minute-long videos in a chunk-by-chunk manner, as shown in Figure \ref{fig:arch}.
-Three strategies are proposed to systematically address the \emph{chunk-level} accumulation error induced by the KV cache from both training and inference perspectives.
-1) The proposed \emph{semantic sparse KV cache} selectively stores salient tokens from past chunks and retrieves the most semantically aligned context for the current prompt, thereby efficiently maintaining long-range consistency without propagating redundant errors.
-2) We further introduce \textit{Block Forcing} to regularize chunk-wise predictions, and also integrate the Self Forcing loss~\cite{huang2025self} to bridge the training–inference gap.
+To address these challenges, we propose \textbf{\textit{BIFE}}, an autoregressive diffusion model designed for \textbf{B}etter \textbf{I}nteraction and \textbf{F}ewer \textbf{E}rrors for minute-long video generation through innovative design in both memory and training strategies.
+In terms of memory, we propose a tailored KV cache management strategy termed \textbf{\textit{semantic sparse KV cache}}.
+It stores the sparse KV cache for all previous blocks and retrieves the most semantically aligned context for the current prompt, thereby accurately reproducing previous interactions and maintaining long-range consistency without propagating redundant errors.
+In terms of training, we propose \textbf{\textit{Block Forcing}}, that mitigates the long-range training-inference gap by explicitly regularizing cross-block coherence.
 This prevents models from drifting over long horizons, such as losing track of subjects or gradually altering scene content.
-3) We further develop a chunk-level noise scheduler that smoothly increases noise levels and an inter-chunk noise shuffling strategy to enhance temporal consistency and reduce error accumulation over extended durations.

-To address the lack of long-video datasets and benchmarks, we propose \textit{LV-Bench}, a collection of 1,000 minute-long videos with fine-grained annotations for every 2–5 second chunk.
-To better evaluate long video generation quality, we further introduce Video Drift Error (VDE) metrics based on Weighted Mean Absolute Percentage Error (WMAPE) \citep{kim2016new,de2016mean}, integrated with original VBench metrics, providing a more comprehensive reflection of temporal consistency and long-range visual fidelity.
+To address the lack of interactive long-video benchmarks, we propose \emph{InterVBench}, comprising 1,000 minute-long videos annotated every 2–5 seconds.
+To better evaluate long video generation quality, we further introduce Video Drift Error (VDE) metrics based on Weighted Mean Absolute Percentage Error (WMAPE)~\cite{kim2016new,de2016mean}, integrated with original VBench metrics, providing a more comprehensive reflection of long-horizon interaction, temporal consistency, and visual fidelity.

-Comprehensive experiments are conducted on both LV-Bench and the traditional VBench to demonstrate the superiority of our method.
-Notably, \textit{BlockVid} achieves a \textbf{22.2\%} improvement on VDE Subject and a \textbf{19.4\%} improvement on VDE Clarity in LV-Bench over the state of the art.
+Comprehensive experiments are conducted on both InterVBench and the traditional VBench to demonstrate the superiority of our method.
+Notably, \textit{BIFE} outperforms the state of the art on InterVBench, with improvements of \textbf{22.2\%} on VDE-Subject and \textbf{19.4\%} on VDE-Clarity.

 Our contributions can be summarized as follows: